ellisonpyon/cs1302-latin-squares/README.md

   to (i.e., it provides methods like `print`, `println`, etc.).

-  If this extra credit is mentioned in `EXTRA.md`, then it will be tested according to five simple test cases in order to determine
+  If this extra credit is mentioned in `EXTRA.md`, then it will be tested using five simple test cases.

 ## Suggestions